fusioncharts/dev_centre_docs/getting-started/jquery/install-using-jquery.md

 > It is recommended that you copy the `js` folder from fusioncharts-suite-xt to your project's JavaScript folder.

 * The download package also contains **jquery-fusioncharts.js** file under `fusioncharts-suite-xt > integrations > jquery` folder.
-This folder will also contain jQuery-FusionCharts native Export Handlers.
 The folder structure is shown below:

 ![jQuery Js Folder]({% site.baseurl %}/gif/jquery-folder-structure.gif)